Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 ./main_gef.py config/gaussian_bubble.ini
 ```

-## Profiling GEF
+## Profiling WxFactory

-You can generate an execution profile when running GEF by adding the `--profile` flag to the main command.
+You can generate an execution profile when running WxFactory by adding the `--profile` flag to the main command.
 For example:
 ```
 mpirun -n 6 python3 ./main_gef.py --profile config/case6.ini
 ```